Guggenheim Fellowships - 2025

 John Simon Guggenheim Foundation

-The Foundation offers Fellowships to further the development of scholars and artists by assisting them to engage in research in any field of knowledge and creation in any of the arts, under the freest possible conditions and irrespective of race, color, or creed.
+The Foundation offers Fellowships to support the ongoing development of scholars and artists by assisting them to engage in research in any field of knowledge and creation in any of the arts, under the freest possible conditions and irrespective of race, color, or creed.

 JS Guggenheim Foundation